 Read more: Performing Arts in Philadelphia

-The Deck the Hall light show brings Philadelphia’s City Hall to life with the sights and sounds of the holiday season, November through January the beginning of January.
+The Deck the Hall Light Show brings Philadelphia’s City Hall to life with the sights and sounds of the holiday season, November 25 through January 1.

 ADDITIONAL HOLIDAY LIGHT SHOWS:

-This Christmas, experience the spectacular both indoors and out at Longwood Gardens with A Longwood Christmas and living floral displays, opulent ornaments, stunning trees, musical performances, organ sing-alongs and much more, November through early January in Kennett Square, Pennsylvania.
+This Christmas, experience the spectacular both indoors and out at Longwood Gardens with A Longwood Christmas and living floral displays, opulent ornaments, stunning trees, musical performances, organ sing-alongs and much more, November 22 through January 5 in Kennett Square, Pennsylvania.

 ADDITIONAL HOLIDAY CELEBRATIONS: